In The Register: "

 Here's an excerpt:

+Astute readers know that news organizations like the Times never have trouble finding experts who will attach the worst possible interpretation to security issues.
+This is part of the inescapable nature of the war on terror.
+Sometimes there is unvarnished truth from them.
+But quite often they are just an appropriate-sounding bleat of concerned noise out of the religious belief and slogan, '9/11 changed everything.'
 Now, to further soil your underwear with demonical atomic menaces to America, let's take a trip to a news item in the Los Angeles Times a couple weeks earlier.
 The security problem: The US government's nuclear materials storage facility at Oak Ridge, TN, wasn't superheroically protected enough against potential terrorist assaults, terrorists who could assemble and detonate an improvised nuclear device in minutes.
 That's right, minutes.
 'It is believed such a device could have a yield equal to that of the Hiroshima atomic bomb,' wrote the newspaper.

 The reader should be left wondering why anyone needs plans to put together an atom bomb if terrorists under fire can lash one together in a relative moment.